jerrsapps1/safetysync-ai-clean1/existing-cname-analysis.md

 TTL: 600
 ```

-## CNAME Conflict Resolution

-If you can't add the autodiscover CNAME due to existing conflicts:
+## No Conflicts Found

+The `autodiscover` CNAME record will work perfectly with your existing records:
+- It doesn't interfere with sip, www, or _domainconnect
-- **Email will still work perfectly** - autodiscover is only for email client setup
+- It's a separate subdomain for email client auto-configuration
-- Users can manually configure Outlook/Apple Mail with these settings:
-  - Incoming (IMAP): outlook.office365.com, Port 993, SSL
-  - Outgoing (SMTP): smtp.office365.com, Port 587, STARTTLS
+- Microsoft 365 and Skype for Business work together seamlessly

 ## Final DNS Configuration